 If you have blotchy patches of discoloration on your skin, you might be suffering from melasma, a harmless condition that can be nonetheless embarrassing and frustrating.
-At Absolute Dermatology & Skin Cancer Center in Glen Allen, Virginia, Patricia O'Conner, MD, and the team of dermatology professionals provide expert diagnosis and treatment of melasma using a multifaceted approach to this stubborn skin condition.
-Schedule your visit today by calling the Richmond-area office or send us a message to book an appointment on our contact page.
+At Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, Patricia O'Conner, MD, and the team of dermatology professionals provide expert diagnosis and treatment of melasma using a multifaceted approach to this stubborn skin condition.
+Schedule your visit today by calling the Richmond-area office nearest you, or send us a message to book an appointment on our contact page.

 Melasma is a condition that leaves dark, colored patches on your skin, most commonly around your eyes and mouth.
 It doesn’t cause any physical harm, but it can affect your appearance, which leaves many people self-conscious.
 It frequently occurs in pregnant women, when it’s referred to as chloasma or “mask of pregnancy.”

 Melasma doesn’t have any single, consistent cause.
 Certain risk factors make you more likely to develop it, though, including: